jaison080/iedc-blog/content/post/hello-world.md

 ### The Training

-Almost everyone in the team hadn't heard about Hugo before or didn't even know why use a framework for a blog.
+None of the team members had heard about Hugo before or most folks didn't initially even have much idea about why use a framework for a blog at all.
 So the initial part of the challenge was organizing a training session to get them up to speed.

-A great help to me in this mission this was [Allen Phillipose](https://github.com/alanphil2k01).
-He had had some experience with [goLang](https://go.dev/) before and when I proposed to him the idea of a blog framework written in Go(Hu**Go**), he was ready to jump in.
+A great help to me in this task this was [Allen Phillipose](https://github.com/alanphil2k01).
+He had had some experience with [GoLang](https://go.dev/) before and when I proposed to him the idea of a blog framework written in Go(Hu**Go**), he was ready to jump in.

 I sent him Hugo docs and my own [personal blog](https://aldrinjenson.me/) I had made earlier where I had a [post](https://aldrinjenson.me/posts/hosting-hugo-sites-on-gh-pages/) about hosting Hugo with gh-pages as an example.
 He found Hugo very interesting and within two weeks, showed me a sample blog he made.